kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/javascript-syntax.md

 ## Functions

 Functions are reusable instructions for running several statement in Javascript.
-Some functions like `console.log` are pre-defined for you to use in Javascript to perform common tasks.
+Some functions like `console.log` are pre-defined for you to use in Javascript to perform common tasks, like printing a message in the console.
 You can also define your own functions using the `function` keyword.

 The result of running functions can depend on the